kletobias/p2022/_projects/steps-tabular.md

 ## Summary
 A predictive modeling machine learning project can be divided into six main tasks.
+The tasks listed below are part of the *prototyping* process (as described using Python), not the production process, which is often handled using a *faster* implementation of the final model written in *C++* for example.
 The following list is tailored for tabular data.
-You can find the tasks for image and more generally unstructured data in the article [**The Six Tasks In Every ML Project: Unstructured Data**]({% link _projects/steps-unstructured.md %}).
+You can find the tasks for image and more generally unstructured data in the article [**The Six Tasks In Every ML Project: Unstructured Data**]({% link _projects/steps-unstructured.md
+%}).
 There is no difference between structured and unstructured data in the tasks described here, only the subtasks within each task vary.

 ## The Tasks

-### Task No. 1
+### Task No. 1 | Define Problem
 1. Understand the fundamentals: Understand and characterize the problem.
     - *Goal: Get a better understanding of the goals of the project.*
     - Understand the input data.
 E.g.,